-Designers need to stay up to date with the latest design software so they always have the newest concepts available and a more diverse range of options to choose from when designing their creations.
+Designers need to stay up to date with the latest embroidery software and design software so they always have the newest concepts available and a more diverse range of options to choose from when designing their creations.

 Letting customers know what current software programs you use and the others you have knowledge of can help set you apart from other candidates who may not be up to speed on the latest technology in the field.

 Graphic Designer Duties